 wait.. you will get a lot of information about tasty Cambodian food with

 that as well.
 Alternatively you may also read the authors timeline or just follow @0rb1t3r

 Where can I report bugs and make feature requests?

 This project is considered a community work.
 The development crew

-consist of you too.
-I am very thankful for pull request.
+consists of you too.
+We are very thankful for the pull request.
 So if you

 discovered that something can be enhanced, please do it yourself and